dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 To disable prerendering for the entire app, indicate the render mode at the highest-level interactive component in the app's component hierarchy that isn't a root component.

 > [!NOTE]
-> Making a root component interactive, such as the `App` component, isn't supported because the Blazor script may be evaluated multiple times.
+> Making a root component interactive, such as the `App` component, isn't supported.
 Therefore, prerendering can't be disabled directly by the `App` component.

 For apps based on the Blazor Web App project template, a render mode assigned to the entire app is specified where the `Routes` component is used in the `App` component (`Components/App.razor`).
 The following example sets the app's render mode to Interactive Server with prerendering disabled: